A Holistic Survey of Wireless Multipath Video Streaming: Analysis and Comparison of Methods and Techniques

-In our surveyed works, MPRTP~\cite{singh2013mprtp} categorizes a path as a lossy one if feedback reports show only transmission losses and no discards (overdue packets) over that path.
+In our surveyed works, MPRTP~\cite{singh2013mprtp} categorizes a path as a lossy one if feedback reports show only transmission losses and no discards~(overdue packets) over that path.
 A path is categorized as a mildly congested one if feedback reports show both transmission losses and discards either in a single or consecutive reports.
 If this behavior occurs in more than three consecutive reports, it means that the path is congested.
-CMT-QA~\cite{xu2013cmt} handles the packet loss differentiation by proposing optimal retransmission policy (ORP).
+CMT-QA~\cite{xu2013cmt} handles the packet loss differentiation by proposing optimal retransmission policy~(ORP).
 In ORP, when a loss occurs, $(RTT/cwnd)$ is calculated, and the result would be compared with a threshold.
 This threshold is defined as path quality.
 Therefore, if $(RTT/cwnd)$ is more than the threshold, the loss is due to wireless loss.
 Otherwise, it is a congestion loss.
 If losses occur more than once and consecutively, then congestion is the reason.
-CMT-CL/FD~\cite{xu2015cross} proposed loss-cause dependent retransmission (RTX) policy.
+CMT-CL/FD~\cite{xu2015cross} proposed loss-cause dependent retransmission~(RTX) policy.
 In RTX, two cases are considered; 1) When the loss is detected by fast retransmission.
 Thus, the residual capacity of the path is calculated.
-If it is a positive value, it means that the path is underused and wireless loss is occurred.
+If it is a positive value, it means that the path is underused and wireless loss {has occurred}.
 Otherwise, if the residual path value is negative, congestion is the reason.
 2) When the loss is detected by expiring RTO.
-In this case, the path is failed or severe congestion is occurred.
-CMT-DA~\cite{wu2015distortion}, MPLOT~\cite{sharma2008mplot} and~\cite{correia2012optimal} utilize Explicit Congestion Notification (ECN)\nomenclature{ECN}{Explicit Congestion Notification} to distinguish loss differentiation.
+In this case, the path is failed or severe congestion {has occurred}.
+CMT-DA~\cite{wu2015distortion}, MPLOT~\cite{sharma2008mplot} and~\cite{correia2012optimal} utilize Explicit Congestion Notification~(ECN)\nomenclature{ECN}{Explicit Congestion Notification} to distinguish loss differentiation.
 ECN is defined by IETF~\cite{ramakrishnan2001rfc} in 2001.
-ECN-aware routers informs congestion by setting a mark in the IP header, without dropping any packet.
-BEMA~\cite{wu2016bandwidth}, ADMIT~\cite{wu2016streaming}, GALTON~\cite{wu2015goodput} and CMT-CA~\cite{wu2016content} use ZigZag scheme, which is introduced in~\cite{cen2003end}.
+ECN-aware routers informs congestion by setting a mark in the IP header, without dropping any packet. {The work proposed in \cite{go2019hybrid} differentiates losses utilizing the Spike scheme~\cite{cen2003end}.
+In Spike, the Relative One-way Trip Time~(ROTT)\nomenclature{ROTT}{Relative One-way Trip Time} is the time a packet takes to transmit from the sender to the receiver, so-called relative due to the clock skew between them.
+It is used to identify the actual connection state as: when the connection stands in the \textit{spike state}, losses are caused by congestion; otherwise, they are caused by wireless losses.
+The spike state derives its name from the fact that plots of ROTT versus time present spikes during the periods of congestion.} BEMA~\cite{wu2016bandwidth}, ADMIT~\cite{wu2016streaming}, {DEAM~\cite{Wu2019Energy}}, {EDAM~\cite{7937943}}, GALTON~\cite{wu2015goodput} and CMT-CA~\cite{wu2016content} use ZigZag scheme introduced in~\cite{cen2003end}.
 ZigZag classifies losses as wireless based on the number of losses and on the difference between relative one-way trip times and the mean of relative one-way trip times.
 For further information about the effect of different types of losses like random loss or bursty loss on video streaming quality refer to~\cite{apostolopoulos2000reliable}.